Skin tags are harmless growths, but professional removal is the safest approach to avoid bleeding, infection, and scarring

 Understanding Skin Tags and When to Seek Removal

 That small, soft piece of skin hanging from your neck or armpit probably bothers you more than it should.
 Skin tags are incredibly common, affecting an estimated 46% to 59% of adults at some point in their lives.
 The good news is that they are completely harmless.
 The bad news is that people often make removal decisions that lead to unnecessary complications.
-Understanding safe methods for removing skin tags, what the process costs, and what to expect during recovery helps anyone make informed choices.
+Understanding safe methods for removing skin tags, the cost of the process, and what to expect during recovery helps anyone make informed choices.

 Skin tags, medically called acrochordons, are benign growths made of collagen fibers and blood vessels surrounded by skin.
 They typically appear in areas where skin rubs against skin or clothing: the neck, armpits, under breasts, eyelids, and groin folds.
 Most skin tags are small, between two and five millimeters, though some can grow larger.